rxbrad/es-theme-gbz35/README.md

 force user = pi
 ```

-Hit Ctrl-X, and overwrite the original filename.
+Hit Ctrl-X, and overwrite the original file.

 Once you're out of nano, reboot your Pi.
 ```